RWTH-OS/eduOS-rs/README.md

 ## Introduction

-eduOS-rs is a Unix-like computer operating system based on a monolithic architecture for educational purposes, which is developed for the course [Operating Systems][acsos] at the RWTH Aachen Univeristy.
+eduOS-rs is a Unix-like computer operating system based on a monolithic architecture for educational purposes, which is developed for the course [Operating Systems][acsos] at the RWTH Aachen University.
 It is derived from following tutorials and software distributions.

 1. Philipp Oppermann's [excellent series of blog posts][opp].